-On December 8, 2019 (CT), the Freeport LNG project in Texas, the U.S., in which Osaka Gas and JERA Co., Inc. have participated through FLNG Liquefaction LLC (hereinafter, “the first-train liquefaction company”), was put into commercial operation on the first train of the LNG production equipment.
+In December 2019, the Freeport LNG project in Texas, the U.S., in which Osaka Gas and JERA Co., Inc. have participated through FLNG Liquefaction LLC (hereinafter “the first-train liquefaction company”), was put into commercial operation on the first train of the LNG production equipment.

 ■ Overview of the Freeport LNG project

 |Capacity of liquefaction equipment||Approximately 5 million tons / year x 3 trains|

 Osaka Gas: Approximately 2.32 million tons/year (20-year liquefaction processing agreement)

 JERA: Approximately 2.32 million tons/year (20-year liquefaction processing agreement)

 - Values and Sustainability Promotion of the Daigas Group